A is for Arthur, advertising and alcohol

 It’s a blackout.
 This is what happens when you are a major drinks brand with a very large advertising and sponsorship budget and you want to brand a day as your own.
 Historically, days were named after saints, but this Arthur’s feastday is a far different proposition to the lesser-known St Arthur.
 This Arthur has been pressganged into action after all these years to help the Guinness brand raise their profile and flog their products on the back of hundreds of bands and gigs up and down the country.
 It’s a perfect quid-pro-quid for all involved: bands get to play a paid gig, bars are full and the Guinness brand has a day when it appears to be king of the world.

-But takeovers (or blackouts) are never quite as comfortable as the semiotics might suggest.
+But takeovers (or blackouts) are never quite as comfortable as the semiotics might suggest and backlashes (or blacklashes in this case) are to be expected.
 While we’ve got used to the ballet between bands and brands (more on this below), the sheer scale of the Arthur’s Day buzz is on another scale entirely.
 Like the Guinness takeover of Cork every October with the jazz festival, traditionally done to thumb the nose at local rivals, there does not appear to be any other game in town today.
 And at a time when this society’s abusive relationship with alcohol is something which demands serious attention (more on this below too), where does a day which has been hijacked by one specific drinks brand, which comes with all these weird connotations of Irishness and heritage, fit in?

 This patch of black space is not sponsored by or does not endorse any drinks brand